 Over the coming months, I will publish my very first RPG supplements on all the popular marketplaces.
 I am starting with nothing but a dream and a budget.
 I will record all of my ideas, techniques, successes, and failures on this blog series "The Path to Published".
-If you want to follow along by email you can subscribe to my newsletter.
-I send updates once every two weeks.

 Let's start with the dream.

 The Sword & Source Dream

 I started Sword & Source to help independent creators in TTRPGs.
 I plan to do this by learning what's causing them problems, and then building tools or resources to make their lives easier and their businesses more profitable.
 For example, when I noticed that a lot of people ask where to start as a new Game Master, I started working on a definitive guide to get them through their first game.

 When I started looking at marketplaces like DriveThruRPG, DM's Guild, Roll20, etc. I realized I had a problem.
 Or rather I did not have a problem.
 TTRPG creators are publishing their work on these marketplaces every day - but I am not.
 The reason is simple: I am a software developer, not a game designer.
 I realized I needed to develop more empathy in order to better serve this community.
 I decided that I would walk a mile in their shoes by publishing something myself.
 I want to make their problems my problems.

 And so this project was born.
 I will create and publish TTRPG content and learn as much as I can along the way.
 I will write it all down so I can share those learnings with everyone.
 The knowledge I acquire will get me a few steps closer to achieving my dream.
 And who knows, maybe I'll even make some profit I can invest in future projects?

 This is one of the trickiest elements of this project.
 There are several money issues that make this complicated:

 - I have never done this before so I have no reference point.
 I don't know what the going rates are in the industry.
 I don't even know what to google for (am I looking for homebrewers, game designers, or writers?)